voxels/voxels.github.io/_posts/2022-08-21-rebuilding-a-vr-landscape.markdown

 [Project Settings - Android SDK]

 Then turn off support armv7 and turn on support armv64.
 Turn off Open GL and turn on Vulkan.
 Then add a package for oculus mobile devices to Oculus Quest 2 and enable remove oculus signature files from distribution APK.
+Also turn off Mobile HDR and enable forward shading and set the MSAA to 4.

 [Project Settings - Build and Packaging]